gsidhu/simplifyd/_posts/2017-02-16-ep-2-michael-dittmar-part-2.md

 ---
 layout: post
 title:  Ep.
-2 - Dr. Michael Dittmar talks energy crisis, Big Oil and "nonsense data" - Part 1
+2 - Dr. Michael Dittmar talks nuclear fusion and sustainable living - Part 2
-date:   2017-02-13 11:00:00 +0100
+date:   2017-02-16 11:00:00 +0100
 categories: episode
 comments: true
 ---
-*Note: This is Part 1 of this episode.
-Part 2 comes out this Thursday.*
+*Note: This is Part 2 of this episode.
+[Part 1 here.](http://simplifyd.xyz/blog/ep-2-michael-dittmar-part-1)*

 In episode two we meet Dr. Michael Dittmar who talks to us about things varying from the oil crisis to nuclear fusion and data analysis to sustainable living.